ICPCodeGeeks/CSC313_project_EarthquakeMonitoring_84422022/README.md

 * Scenebuilder

-* Any IDE that supports Java (intelliJ preferably)
+* Any IDE that supports Java (intelliJ preferably) with java version 11

 * MySQL